TAA Program Benefits and Services under Reversion 2014

 Job Search Allowances

-This monetary benefit is available at the discretion of your state.
-It covers necessary expenses incurred while seeking employment outside your normal commuting area if employment in a good job, where you are likely to remain employed and earn family-sustaining wages, is not available in your area.
+This monetary benefit is available to cover necessary expenses incurred while seeking employment outside your normal commuting area, if employment in a good job, where you are likely to remain employed and earn family-sustaining wages is not available in your area.
 Job search allowances reimburse 90% of the costs of allowable travel and subsistence, up to a maximum of $1,250.
 An application for a job search allowance must be submitted before your job search begins, and within 365 days of your layoff or certification (whichever is later), or within 182 days after the conclusion of training.

-This monetary benefit is available at the discretion of your state.
-It reimburses you for approved expenses when you must move to a new area to earn family-sustaining wages in employment outside of your normal commuting area.
+This monetary benefit is available to reimburse you for approved expenses when you must move to a new area to earn family-sustaining wages in employment outside of your normal commuting area.
 Relocation allowances may include 90% of the reasonable and necessary expenses involved in moving you, your family, and household goods to a new area following your re-employment outside of your normal commuting area.
 In addition, you may receive a lump sum payment equal to three times your average weekly wage, up to a maximum payment of $1,250.
 You must submit an application for a relocation allowance before your relocation begins, and within 425 days of your layoff or certification (whichever is later) or within 182 days after the conclusion of training.

 Appeal Rights for Benefits and Services

 All TAA benefits have different deadlines and individual eligibility criteria.
 Once certified, you must meet the criteria for each benefit to receive that benefit.
 If you are dissatisfied with the decisions on your individual application for TAA benefits, you have the same appeal rights as those provided under your state's UI law.
-The written notice that you receive after filing your applications for each benefit will explain your appeal rights and time limits for filing appeals under state law.
-For state contact information, please click here.
+The written notice that you receive after filing your applications for each benefit will explain your appeal rights and time limits for filing appeals.
+For information on how to file an appeal with your state, please click here.

 Other Training Opportunities and Reemployment Services